ably/sdk-api-reference/descriptions.md

 ## class RestPresence

-The `RestPresence` object associated with a channel, enabling the retrieval of the current and historic presence set for the channel.
+Enables the retrieval of the current and historic presence set for a channel.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|